Utkarsh464/dir-brute/README.md

 </div>

 **dir-brute** is a small security tool built while learning how directory enumeration works.
-It brute-forces hidden paths on a target from a wordlist, prints every response that isn't a `404`, and — with a single flag — either saves the live (HTTP `200`) URLs to a file or crawls them to dump page contents.
+It brute-forces hidden paths on a target from a wordlist, prints every response (or only the status code you care about with `-f`), and — with a flag — either saves the matching URLs to a file or crawls them to dump page contents.

+> **Try it in the lab:** a full walkthrough of using this tool against a local test server (and fixing bugs found along the way) lives in the [labs repo — dir-brute Directory Enumeration](https://github.com/Utkarsh464/labs/tree/main/web-apps/dir-brute).

 ---